-It’s easy to be reactive within social media, which can often lead to poor decision making.
+It’s easy to be reactive on social media, which can often lead to poor decision-making.
 Encourage your employees to be proactive brand ambassadors by fostering positive interactions rather than reacting to potentially negative situations.
 Based on your social media strategy, consider setting a few primary objectives for employees to promote:

 You’ve hired great people.
 Trust them to have good judgement while representing your business.
 Social media channels empower employees not only to advocate for their company, but also to expand their professional networks, become thought leaders in their fields, reach more prospects, and close more deals.